zaxor0/zwerchhau/README.md

 If a player character has less than zero hit points, they are dead; this is the case whether or not they have any CON points left.

-## Background or Heritage
+## Race, Background, or Heritage
-The Dungeon Master has the last say in allowed heritage or backgrounds (races as is referred to older D&D editions).
-It is advisable to have limits on player physical size and capacity for flight and speed.
-In the unlikely event of a game breaking mechanic a DM reservers the right to reduce the power of a unique ability created by a player.
-Within the limits defined by their DM, players may freely choose any fantasy heritage that they deem that best suits their intended identity.
+The Dungeon Master has the last say in allowed races, heritage, or background.
+But players need not refer to their character's identity as a race if it doesn't suit their vision.

 Some backgrounds could be unbalanced\*, the following table is just a suggestion.

 | Classic  | Expanded   | Modern\*    |
 |----------|------------|-------------|